 - Stop using the word 'Victim' when it should be alleged victim or simply accuser.

 - Remove the secrecy from family courts and release case information and statistics without names.

 - Outlaw preferential treatment on the basis of sex and race in all employment opportunities (apart from education, as roles models for children take precedence).
 Opportunities should be equal to all, not the equal outcomes of various groups.
 There are ways to test for bias in opportunities within companies, organisations, departments etc. and this is the right approach.

-Other aims (it is possible that some of these aims may also require legal changes)
+Other general aims (it is possible that some of these may also require legal changes)

 Encourage more men to study law.

 Improve boys education by catering for their needs and ways of learning.

 Give boys the opportunity of daily exercise in school time.

 Ensure more positive male roles in the media.